 When to Move Lilies

 Lilies produce from bulbs and need to be divided and transplanted in the fall for the best results.
 Experts say late September or early October is when to move lilies.
 Immediately start transplanting lily bulbs once they have been lifted.

 The best time to transplant lilies will depend on your zone.
-Some plants will last later into the season and should be allowed to remain with foliage intact to the last possible date before frost.
+Some plants will last later into the season and should be allowed to remain with foliage intact until the last possible date before frost.
 This way the plant can gather energy to store in the bulb for massive blooms.

 A few weeks before your local date of your first frost, you should have division of lilies on your list of fall chores.
 This doesn’t have to be done every year, but you should undertake the task every 2 to 3 years for the best lily stands.
 If you are in doubt as to the best time to transplant lilies, dig them up when the foliage starts to yellow and proceed to separate and replant them.

 Transplanting lilies is easy.
 Cut stems to 5 or 6 inches (13-15 cm.) above the ground.
 Dig several inches (10 cm.) around the patch of plants and 12 inches (30 cm.) down.
 This will ensure that you get all the bulbs without damaging them with your spade or garden fork.

 Gently separate each bulb and its attending bulblets, which are tinier versions of a bulb.
 At this time you can cut the stem to just above the lily bulb.
 Work quickly so your bulbs do not dry out.
 The best time of day is morning when temperatures are cooler and soil and air contains some moisture.